pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/19_UUID_Support.md

   instance_identifier: 'your_unique_instance_identifier'
 ```

-Once set, Pimcore automatically creates an UUID for each newly created document, asset, classes and object.
+Once set, Pimcore automatically creates an UUID for each newly created document, asset, class and object.
 With the class `Tool\UUID` you have access to the UUIDs as follows:

 ```php